CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 world space
 ```

+In this way it could largely **reduce** the calculation in fragment shader.
+Because here we only need to calculate fragment position according to the NDC space.
+Compared to **directly dividing the frustum in world or view space,** here we could save memory and computation like

+- buffer for `whole frustum position(include near, far, vertices' position) `in view or world space,
+- deciding the frustum for the frag_coordinate is nontrivial, while the grid in NDC space is mush easier.

+which could both save time for shader memory and computation.
+(Due to time constrain, we did not implement and compare each method).

+However, this method still introduce some sort of headaches and drawbacks:

-The most technically challenging key point is how to recover the **W** component of NDC space since the  **W** component is lost.
+- The most technically challenging key point is how to recover the **W** component of NDC space since the  **W** component is lost.
+- Mapping `NDC Z component` to view space is **non-linear**.
+To make the frustum uniform in Z-side, we need to explicitly design the way we split the NDC Z component.
+  - Here we directly make the Z slice to one, literally only slicing the X, Y component.
+- Last but not least, the **three.js** API is not that handy and prone to bugs.
+Also, switching `three.Vector ` between  `native javascript array` ,`glsl.vec` is not straight and disappointingly tedious.

-To demonstrate I implement the frustum right.
+To demonstrate the frustum assigning is implemented right, here we show

 show all I got